All Episodes

 The dog was a puppy, and like, oh, I don't feel like getting out.

-You're gonna make me stand up again.
+You're going to make me stand up against it.

 Turns out he gets up for one thing.

-He does up for one thing.
+Yeah, apparently he does get up for one thing.

-Now I love the dog.
+Now, I love the dog.

-What kind of dog is Treat of the S. She's half golden, half lab.
+She's half golden, half lab.

 Okay.

-I love treat.
+I love Treat.

-You know I love treat.
+You know, I love Treat.

 Treat loves to play with her, you know, Uncle Sean and jumps all over me.

-And the thing is, I'm sorry.
+And the thing is.

 No, that's not an accurate depiction of what happens on a daily basis.

-I think Uncle Sean likes to play with treat, and he's a bad influence.
+I think Uncle Sean likes to play with Treat, and he's a bad influence.

-But the bottom line is treat can't help himself when he sees me, gets so excited he jumps on me, and that's against the rules, so I'm not sure Treat's gonna make it to graduation.
+Okay, but the bottom line is Treat can't help himself when he sees me gets so excited, he jumps on me, and that's against the rules.

-Jump treat.
+Jump Treat.

 That's because you hit your legs.